Stage (David Bowie album)

-Stage is the second live album by English musician David Bowie, recorded on the Isolar II Tour, and released through RCA Records in 1978.
+Stage is the second live album by the English musician David Bowie, recorded on the Isolar II Tour in 1978 and released through RCA Records later that year.
 Stage has been reissued numerous times, each with expanded track listings.

 Recording

-The recording was culled from concerts in Philadelphia, Providence, and Boston, US, in late April and early May 1978.
+Stage was culled from recordings of concerts in Philadelphia, Boston, and Providence, Rhode Island, United States, in late April and early May 1978.
 It primarily included material from Bowie's most recent studio albums to that date, Station to Station, Low, and "Heroes" (both 1977), but also contained five songs from The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972).
-Aside from Bowie's core team of Carlos Alomar, Dennis Davis, and George Murray, the band included ex-Frank Zappa sideman Adrian Belew on guitar, Simon House from Hawkwind on electric violin, Roger Powell, best known for his work with Todd Rundgren in the group Utopia, on keyboards, and Sean Mayes on piano, string ensemble and backup vocals.
-All would reunite the following year on Bowie's next studio LP, Lodger (1979).
+Aside from Bowie's core team of guitarist Carlos Alomar, drummer Dennis Davis, and bassist George Murray, the band included ex-Frank Zappa sideman Adrian Belew on lead guitar; Simon House of Hawkwind on electric violin; Roger Powell, best known for his work with Todd Rundgren in Utopia, on keyboards; and Sean Mayes on piano, string synthesizer, and backing vocals; all would be featured on Bowie's next studio LP, Lodger (1979).

-In the liner notes for the CD reissue (2005), recording engineer Tony Visconti explains that the "ambient" songs were recorded via a direct electronic feed from the instruments rather than through microphones, and that the audience was turned "way down during these performances".
-Apparently the US audiences (contrary to Australian audiences, for instance) were, in Visconti's words, "a little too impatient for David to get on with the rock songs".
+In the liner notes for the album's 2005 CD reissue, producer and engineer Tony Visconti explains that the "ambient" songs were recorded via a direct electronic feed from the instruments rather than through microphones, and that the audience was turned "way down during these performances".
+In Visconti's words, American audiences were "a little too impatient for David to get on with the rock songs".